Ustekinumab

 - psoriatic arthritis (patients 6 years and older)

-- moderately to severely active Crohn's disease (patients 18 years and older)
+- Crohn's disease that is moderately to severely active (patients 18 years and older)

-- moderately to severely active ulcerative colitis (patients 18 years and older)
+- ulcerative colitis that is moderate to severely active (patients 18 years and older).

-For moderate or severe psoriasis, you will only be prescribed this medicine if your doctor believes your psoriasis will be improved by taking injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light alone or with pills).
+*For moderate or severe psoriasis, you will only be prescribed if your doctor believes your psoriasis will be improved by taking injections or pills (systemic therapy) or phototherapy (treatment using ultraviolet light alone or with pills).his medicine

 Ustekinumab side effects